Angelique Kerber: 'Incredible year' won't be ending with river dip

 (CNN)Having turned pro thirteen years ago, it's easy to forget Angelique Kerber only won her first major title this year.

-Victory against the indomitable Serena Williams in Melbourne defied all expectations; the 28-year-old German had never even reached a grand slam final until that day.
+Victory against the indomitable Serena Williams in January at the Australian Open defied all expectations; the 28-year-old German had never even reached a grand slam final until that day.

 But now, as the season's end draws near, Kerber is proving it was more a watershed moment than a flash in the pan.